-Why Camp in the Winter, Day VS Night Camping, Where to Camp & More
+Why You Should Camp in the Winter, Day Trips vs Overnight Camping, Where to Camp, & More

-There's nothing quite like camping in the Adirondacks in winter.
-Sounds crazy?
-It isn't!
-Winter camping can be every bit as enjoyable (if not more) as summer camping as long as you're well-informed and prepared.
+There's nothing quite like camping in the Adirondacks in the winter!
+Winter camping can be every bit as enjoyable (if not more so) as summer camping as long as you're well-informed and prepared.
 Read on to learn some of our top tips!

 - Winter camping offers even more solitude than you may find during any of the other seasons because there are fewer people in the woods.